 - developed a practical and accessible human rights Action Guide (Andandoo) and an advocacy tool for human rights defenders and community members to take action.

-Equitas works in Senegal with Rencontre africaine pour la défense de droits de l’Homme (RADDHO), Réseau Equitas Sénégal pour l’éducation aux droits humains (RESEDHU) and the Comité de lutte contre les violences faites aux femmes (CLVF) – and with government and civil society organizations.
+Equitas works in Senegal with the Rencontre africaine pour la défense de droits de l’Homme (RADDHO), Réseau Equitas Sénégal pour l’éducation aux droits humains (RESEDHU) and the Comité de lutte contre les violences faites aux femmes (CLVF) – and with government and civil society organizations.

-Our work in Senegal is part of the Advancing Equality Through Human Rights Education project, funded by the Government of Canada through Global Affairs Canada (GAC).
+Our work in Senegal is part of the Advancing Equality through Human Rights Education project, funded by the Government of Canada through Global Affairs Canada (GAC).